show-karma/karma-gap-sdk/readme.md

 }
 ```

-This example can be followed for all the entities in the following diagram that is related to a detail, and each one has its own interface and details parameters.
+This example can be applied to all the entities in the diagram below, each of which has its own interface and details parameters.

-> While effectively using this SDK, you can notice differences between the listed data in the diagram and the actual entity.
-This happens because we need to organize our classes to facilitate the usage of some parameters, such as `Grant.communities` that is not included in the diagram.
-The diagram also includes only attestation data, and some data is added during the runtime and not in the actual on-chain attestation.
+> When effectively using this SDK, you may notice differences between the data listed in the diagram and the actual entity.
+This discrepancy arises from the need to structure our classes to facilitate the use of certain parameters, such as `Grant.communities`, which is not included in the diagram.
+The diagram only encompasses attestation data, and some data is added during runtime and is not part of the on-chain attestation.

 ![architecture](./docs/images/attestation-architecture.png)